 - The time spent worrying about what people think.
 Think of how much time you could have been in the flow state of being you.

 - The time spent going to the same places week in week out when you could have been on an adventure to new places.
 Breaking out of those habits to explore new lands and people.

-If you live until you’re 80 you have 701,000 hours of life.
-Around 205,000 of these hours will be sleeping.
-This leaves 496,000 of total wake time from birth to death.
+Living until 80 years old gives you 701,000 hours of life.
+Around 205,000 of these hours are spent asleep.
+This leaves 496,000 total time awake from birth to death.
 Understanding the law of triviality can save you years.